 Are you an Ivy Tech Community College graduate?
 If so, talk to us about how you can apply your associate degree toward an Indiana University bachelor’s degree from IUPUC.
-Best of all, you may be eligible for a Pathway Scholarship of $1,000 (renewable once).

 - Before you apply for admission, please review our degree programs and determine which of them is a good fit for your educational and career goals.